 Contracts – You will have to deal with contracts, not at the inception only but during the running of the school too.
 Sponsorship agreements, employment contracts, service agreements, rental and lease contracts – all these and many more will form the foundation of your school’s operations.
 By having legally binding contracts in place, you can focus on the core activity of running your school rather than getting embroiled in unwarranted litigation at some time or the other.

 Taxation – As a sports school you should have a thorough knowledge of taxation requirements in your State or Territory of operations.
 You can get a guide from the Australian Taxation Office that advises treasurers and accountants on the intricacies of taxation laws for sports schools.
 Look for the relevant sections in the guide that pertain to you only.
-For example taxation requirements for your sports school or say a beauty salon and spa with skin rejuvenation equipment and laser tattoo removal machine will not be the same.
+For example taxation requirements for your sports school or say a beauty salon and spa with skin rejuvenation IPL machines and laser tattoo removal machine will not be the same.

 These are the basic legal requirements for opening your sports school.
 However, hire the service of an experienced taxation lawyer to get things absolutely right.